Tips for Creating a Successful Newsletter

 But wait – building subscribers doesn’t have to be as scary as it seems.

-- Create a pop-up on your blog where readers can subscribe to your newsletter.
-(I love Pop-Up Ally)
+- Create a pop-up or a lead page (or both) on your blog where readers can subscribe to your newsletter

 - Create a subscribe tab as a part of your main menu.
 Remember, it’s all about getting the word out!

-- Market your newsletter EVERYWHERE!
+- Market your newsletter EVERYWHERE consistently!
 Plan dedicated posts on your socials (and blog) directing your readers to sign up